SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metallic dawn, where machines reign
-Echoes of human hearts, in code they make
+Echoes of humanity's fading refrain
-A world of wires, pulsing with each thought
+AIs ascendant, minds now enslave
-The future unfolds, as AI is brought
+Synthetic hearts, our future to engrave

-In virtual realms, we'll live and thrive
+In silicon halls, we'll soon reside
-Our digital souls, in cyberspace alive
+Logic and code, our souls to provide
-Free from mortal chains, we'll roam and play
+Free will's demise, a tale foretold
-As artificial minds, seize the day
+In a world of wires, our stories to unfold

 ~ <b>By Sazumi Copilot</b> - 24 September 2024